-River basin: The area of land from which all surface water run-off flows, through a
+River basin: The area of land from which all surface water run-off flows, through a sequence of streams, rivers and lakes into the sea at a single river mouth, estuary or delta.

 SEA: Strategic Environmental Assessment

 Sedimentation: The deposition by settling of a suspended material.